cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Match winner (n.):** A breed that had a startling near extinction event in the year 2015.
 Only the strongest survived.~Billfred

 **mDNS (n.) :** The reason it takes you minutes to connect to your 2015 bot but only seconds to connect to your 2014 bot.~Christopher149

+**Mechanical Monkeys (n.):** a group of people on an FRC team with low intelligence that are usually wielding a wrench; a phrase commonly used by programmers~Jalerre

 **Mecanum wheel (n.):** A wheel for going in every direction if your programmers had just one more week with the drivetrain.~Billfred